-- 1. Total Production (kg, mt, number, or other unit of measure) by direct beneficiaries during the reporting period (TP); - 2.
-Total Value of Sales (USD) by direct beneficiaries during the reporting period (VS); - 3.
-Total Quantity of Sales (kg, mt, number, or other unit of measure) by direct beneficiaries during the reporting period (QS); - 4.
-Total Recurrent Cash Input Costs (USD) of direct beneficiaries during the reporting period (IC); - 5.
+1. Total Production (kg, mt, number, or other unit of measure) by direct beneficiaries during the reporting period (TP);

+2. Total Value of Sales (U.S. dollars) by direct beneficiaries during the reporting period (VS);

+3. Total Quantity of Sales (kg, mt, number or other unit of measure) by direct beneficiaries during the reporting period (QS);

+4. Total Recurrent Cash Input Costs (U.S. dollars) of direct beneficiaries during the reporting period (IC);5.
 Total Units of Production: Area planted in ha (for crops); Area in ha (for aquaculture ponds); Number of animals in herd for live animal or meat sales; Number of animal in production for dairy or eggs; Number of cages for open water aquaculture for direct beneficiaries during the production period (UP).

-Gross margin per ha, per animal, per cage = [(TP x VS/QS) - IC] / UP.
+Gross margin per ha, per animal, per cage = $[(TP \times VS/QS) - IC] / UP$.